quangrau/layer-js-sampleapps/angular/README.md

+# TODO

+Figure out how to publish websdk-component-controllers.js

 # Angular JS Demo

 This is a simple example on how one would use the Layer Web SDK using [AngularJS](https://angularjs.org/) framework.